Oracle Database Exadata Cloud Service supports remote database access by using Oracle Net Services.

 sid-or-service-entryidentifies the database SID or service name using one of the following formats:

-Note:By default, Oracle Net Services randomly selects one of the addresses in the address list in order to balance the load between the SCAN listeners.
+Note:By default, Oracle Net Services randomly selects one of the addresses in the address list to balance the load between the SCAN listeners.

 A suitable connect descriptor is contained in the database deployment connect string, which you can obtain by viewing details as described in Viewing Detailed Information for a Database Deployment.
 For database deployments running Oracle Database 11g, you can use the supplied connect string to connect to your database.
 For deployments running Oracle Database 12c, or later, you must modify the supplied connect string to specify the service name of the PDB or CDB that you want to connect to.